criwe/t3_linkfree/Documentation/Configuration/Index.rst

 * Link: used for linking logo and name
 * Name: the name you see beneth the logo
 * alt Logo: alt-tag of your logo
+* usespaceless: if checked, redundant spaces between HTML tags are removed.
+So the output is a bit smaller.
+Is checked by default